-So, we know there was a Habsburg monarchy centered on Vienna, but this was not a formal empire as such.
-How come everyone still got to call themselves Emperor?
+We know there was a Habsburg monarchy centered on Vienna, but this was not a formal empire as such until 1804.
+So how come nearly all those monarchs still got to call themselves Emperor?

 (Portrait of Charlemagne in medallion form, Nicolaes de Bruyn, 1594. image courtesy of the Rijksmuseum)

 Much of Europe in those days wasn’t made up of large kingdoms.
 Instead you also had myriads of duchies, principalities, free cities etc. etc.

 The Holy Roman Empire brought together a collection of such entities across a large chunk of today’s central Europe (Germany, Austria, Switzerland and more).